Naseb-HR/Naseb-HR/README.md

 ### ⚡ Currently working on python

 ## Completed:
-- Text Analysis: Finding work count and key word in document using Python's natural language process and wordcloud .
+- Text Analysis: Finding work count and key word in document using Python's natural language process and wordcloud.
+- Exploratory Data Analysis and visualization.
-- Organogram (Work in Progress)
+- Organogram (Work in Progress).

 ## Currently working on:
    - Organization Network Analysis (In progress)